jnanjekye/tech-writer/3_tutorial.md

 ### Setup a Semaphore Account

-Create an account on semaphore where we shall host our project on which we shall run tests on every commit for sanity checks.
+Create an account on semaphore where we shall host our project for continous intergration.

 ## Uploading a file to AWS S3 with Rails

 We are going to create a rails application that will have a feature of uploading a file of any type to AWS.
-We will make use pf the aws-sdk gem for this but before we do, lets create a new application
+We will make use of the aws-sdk gem for this but before we do, lets create a new application

 ```rails new aws_upload```